 Overcoming Roadblocks to Performance Management

 One of the biggest challenges to any company initiative is getting buy-in from managers and employees who are critical of change.
 In previous posts, we’ve focused on succession planning and how to bring CEOs, senior managers, and employees on-board.
-While the main ideas of those posts relate to performance management, changes to performance systems are especially challenging.
+While the main ideas of those posts relate to performance management, changes to performance management systems are especially challenging.
 This is because of resistance to performance management, both from leaders providing feedback and direct reports receiving the ratings.

-The challenges of performance evaluation can be so great that industry titans like Adobe and General Electric have eliminated traditional performance reviews altogether.
+The challenges of performance appraisals can be so great that industry titans like Adobe and General Electric have eliminated traditional performance reviews altogether.
 However, effective performance management is not the same as performance appraisal.
 Rather, performance management focuses on employee development and aligning individual goals with those of the company.
 Despite its benefits, a move from traditional performance appraisal to performance management can be difficult.
 Ultimately, having the answers you need to address employee concerns is key to success.

-Common Concerns and How to Address Them
+Common Concerns about Performance Management and How to Address Them

 Many managers show resistance to performance management because they believe that performance assessments add little value to the company.
 Most of the time, they’re right.
 Managers are often already stretched thin and have multiple priorities vying for their attention.
 Asking them to spend time filling out annual performance reviews for their employees can feel like creating paperwork for little-to-no benefit.
 This is especially the case in small companies where managers have many roles and responsibilities.